warrenshea/warrenshea.github.io/notes/book.design-systems-handbook.md

 * Builds bridges between teams working in concert to bring products to life

-## 1 Introducting Design Systems: The power of scale
+## 1 Introducing Design Systems: The power of scale

 ### Scaling design with systems thinking
 * Standards